 Russian Revolution of 1917

 On the one side of the debate, there are some who say we should not have allied with Soviet Russia during World War II.
-This side has plenty of ammunition for its arguments, in the many war crimes committed by the Soviet Union during this period (murders, rapes, and everything else); as well as a catalog of atrocious crimes against its own people during the 1920's and 30's (including the Great Purges and mass murders).
+This side has plenty of ammunition for its arguments, in the many war crimes committed by the Soviet Union during this period (murders, rapes, and everything else); as well as a catalog of atrocious crimes against its own people during the 1920's and 30's (including the Red Terror, the Great Purges, and other mass murders).
 From the beginning of the Russian Revolution of 1917, the dictatorial tendencies of communism were well-documented; and we had reason to shudder at the prospect of an alliance with them.

 Victims from the Great Purge, Moscow 1930's